 WhatsApp had recently announced a new upcoming feature that would delete the image or video after the receiver has seen it once.
 This of course would not be true for all messages but only those messages specified by the sender to self-destruct.
-This feature is called View Once and has been recently rolled out to beta users only for testing purposes.
-It would soon be out for all users where videos and photos would automatically disappear after they have been viewed.
+This feature, now rolled out to many, is called View Once and is pretty exciting to use.
+If you do not have this feature yet then you could possible update WhatsApp from the Google Play Store and then check.

 Self-disappearing Photos and Videos via WhatsApp or “View Once” Mode

 “View Once” Mode is an inbuilt feature of WhatsApp and can be used on WhatsApp only.
 This feature is now available to most WhatsApp users and will be rolled out soon to those who haven’t received it.

 This feature is known as View Once and is designed with the purpose of user privacy.
 You can now share a video or an image privately and with the assurance that it will get auto-deleted once the intended recipient has seen it.
 The media sent in this mode will not be stored in the receiver’s phone storage and cannot be viewed by anyone else.
 It will also not consume any extra storage of the user’s phone storage and as all the messages are encrypted, even WhatsApp will not know what was sent.

 Secrets about the Secret Messages Mode (View Once) in WhatsApp

 The View Once feature is set out to maintain the privacy of the users but it does have certain limitations that you must know before you start using it and send messages that you thought were destroyed once opened.